dotnet/runtime/docs/project/breaking-change-process.md

 2. Share your issue with whomever you see as stakeholders
    * Please @mention [dotnet/compat team](https://github.com/orgs/dotnet/teams/compat) team
    * Engage with people commenting on the issue, with the goal of deriving the most feedback on your proposed breaking change
-   * This may involve a lot of explanation on your part.
+   * This may involve significant explanation on your part.
 A well-written design doc can ease the burden here.
 3. Mark associated PRs with the [breaking-change](https://github.com/dotnet/runtime/labels/breaking-change) label, and link to your breaking change issue.
 4. Once the PR is merged, create a [docs issue](https://github.com/dotnet/docs/issues/new?template=dotnet-breaking-change.md).
    * Clarify which .NET preview the break will be first released in.